 When we’re asked how much we make, what our expenses are and what savings we have for the future, most of us will probably be able to provide answers.
 They either won’t be exact, or we will say it depends on this month’s bonus, an unexpected health care bill or something of the like.

-I have written here seven questions that I want you to ask yourself.
-Answering these will help you not just to diagnose your financial health, but also improve your financial condition.
+Answering the questions below will not only help you diagnose your financial health, but also improve your financial condition.

 Also, for those who are working, are they receiving a set amount each month?
 Do they work on commissions, on tips or any other performance related bonuses?
 What happens to your wage or income if you get sick?